fugue/fregot/README.md

  -  Enhanced error messages
  -  Ease of extending and experimenting with different language features

-You can use `fregot` to validate just about any kind of JSON against Rego policy.
+You can use `fregot` to validate just about any kind of JSON or YAML against Rego policy.
 For an example of using `fregot` to test a Terraform plan prior to deployment, see the [Example Use Case](#example-use-case).